 - The Gravity Gun also gets temporarily powered up at one point, allowing you to lift and throw nearly anything, including enemy soldiers (However that means instant death to them).

-- And let's not forget that Valve's Source engine always uses Havok physics, and pretty much every game they've made (Team Fortress 2, Left 4 Dead, and ''Half-Life) shows you just how every kill falls.
+- Valve's Source engine always uses Havok physics, and pretty much every game they've made (Team Fortress 2, Left 4 Dead, and ''Half-Life) shows you just how every kill falls.

 - Slightly tweaked in Episode Two - ragdolls now behave more like actual corpses than human-shaped pieces of rubber.

 - The Metroid Prime games uses ragdoll physics when you kill a Space Pirate.
 If there's a slanted walkway, they will slide down after they die.
-The same physics would later be used for Samus in Metroid Prime 2 in multiplayer when killed by a missile or her corpse falling off of something.
-If you wangle it you can also see this in action in single player.
+The same physics would later be used for Samus in Metroid Prime 2's multiplayer when she was killed by a missile or her corpse fell off of something.
+If you wangle it, you can also see this in action in single player.

 - The very first game to feature realistic, real-time physics was Jurassic Park: Trespasser - in fact, it was more realistic than most today's games (e.g. you could pick up objects with your physical hand), but this resulted in rather clunky and unwieldy controls.

 - Epic's other core franchise, Unreal, has been getting much the same treatment as of UT2003/2004.
 In those games the ragdoll physics of slain foes were nothing short of wonky.
 In Unreal Tournament III, the physics have been reworked so that the ragdoll physics are less WTF-invoking, but they still have their moments.
 There's also a PhysX map pack floating around which features heavily destructible environments, one of which is CTF-Tornado.
 These maps aren't so much meant to be played seriously as they are tech demos; this is because the sheer amount of ragdoll physics in play will put strain on even the best computers.